Difference between primary and contingent beneficiaries

 Around 40 percent of Americans will leave one or more loved ones financially burdened when they die.
 You shouldn't want to be one of these Americans.
 You can avoid becoming this way by purchasing life insurance as part of your estate planning.

 But what happens if the original or primary beneficiary of your life insurance dies before you do?
 It can happen.
 This is why you need to assign a primary and contingent beneficiaries.
+It is always good to know primary versus contingent beneficiary to know who to choose.

 Read more to learn about these types of beneficiaries, primary and contingent beneficiaries.